deis/workflow/src/contributing/development-environment.md

 export DEIS_REGISTRY=<IP of the docker-deis Docker Machine VM>:5000/
 ```

-If your development cluster runs on a cloud provider such as DigitalOcean, a local registry such as the one above will not be accessible to your Kubernetes nodes.
+If your development cluster runs on a cloud provider such as Google Container Engine, a local registry such as the one above will not be accessible to your Kubernetes nodes.
 In such cases, a public registry such as [DockerHub][dh] or [quay.io][quay] will suffice.

 To use DockerHub for this purpose, for instance: